 Water in South Dakota is considered very hard.
 The average water hardness for the South Dakota resident is around 285 PPM.
 The city with the hardest water in Aberdeen, at 380 PPM.
 The city with the softest water is Rapid City with 207 PPM.
 Sioux Falls, the most populated city in South Dakota has water that is 257 PPM, which is considered hard according to the USGS water hardness page.

 For more information on water hardness in specific cities, please see the table below.

 gpg = Grains Per Gallon

-South Dakota water supply for agriculture and farming is surface water and groundwater, which is rich in calcium (the primary source of water hardness).
-Many farms and food process plants experience issues related to scale buildup in their irrigators, production, and processing equipment, due to the large quantities of water flow every day.
-Also, contaminants polluting soil and waterways has increased greatly over the past few decades and there is a greater need for waste and chemical control.
+South Dakota's water source for agriculture and farming is surface water and groundwater, which is rich in calcium (the primary source of water hardness).
+Many farms and food processing plants experience issues related to scale buildup in their irrigators, production and processing equipment.
+In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.
 Read more about how HydroFLOW can increase crop yield.

 Fixing your water quality issues in the state of South Dakota will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system or other whole home water treatment solutions.